Cytoplasmic male sterility

+History

 Joseph Gottlieb Kölreuter was the first to document male sterility in plants.
 In the 18th century, he reported on anther abortion within species and specific hybrids.

-Cytoplasmic male sterility (CMS) has now been identified in over 150 plant species.
+Cytoplasmic male sterility (CMS) is mostly found in angiosperms and has been identified in more than 140 angiosperm species.

+CMS has also been identified in one animal species so far, Physa acuta, a fresh water snail.

+There is strong evidence for gynodioecy and CMS to be a transitionary step between hermaphrodites and separated sexes.

 Male sterility is more prevalent than female sterility.
 This could be because the male sporophyte and gametophyte are less protected from the environment than the ovule and embryo sac.
 Male-sterile plants can set seed and propagate.
 Female-sterile plants cannot develop seeds and will not propagate.

 Manifestation of male sterility in CMS may be controlled either entirely by cytoplasmic factors or by interactions between cytoplasmic factors and nuclear factors.
 Male sterility can arise spontaneously via mutations in nuclear genes and/or cytoplasmic or cytoplasmic–genetic.
 In this case, the trigger for CMS is in the extranuclear genome - (mitochondria or chloroplast).
 The extranuclear genome is only maternally inherited.
 Natural selection on cytoplasmic genes could also lead to low pollen production or male sterility.

 Male sterility is easy to detect because a large number of pollen grains are produced in male fertile plants.
 Pollen grains can be assayed through staining techniques (carmine, lactophenol or iodine).